 As part of our series of articles relating to management, we thought it would be fun to take a look at two of the UK’s most infamous managers; David Brent and Sir Alex Ferguson.

 Now here’s a bit of an odd one.
-How do you compare two managers from two different sectors against each other?
+How do you compare two managers from two different walks of life against each other?

-It gets even more complicated actually; how do you compare two managers from two different sectors against each other when one of them is fictional?
+It gets even more complicated actually.
+How do you compare two managers from two different walks of life against each other when one of them is fictional?

-Basically, you can’t.
-It’s almost certainly a futile task.
-Nevertheless, we at PayFit thought it would be a bit of a laugh to compare David Brent, one of Britain’s most infamously unsuccessful managers and the inventor of the managerial concept titled “team individuality”, versus Sir Alex Ferguson, an authoritarian, disciplinarian and arguably the greatest football manager of all time.
+Basically, you can’t and it’s almost certainly a futile task.
+Nevertheless, we at PayFit thought it would be a bit of a laugh to compare David Brent, one of Britain’s most infamously unsuccessful managers and the inventor of the managerial concept titled “team individuality”, versus Sir Alex Ferguson—an authoritarian, disciplinarian and arguably the greatest football manager of all time.